+This paper is an extension of our previous paper [1].
+In this paper, we again state the details of our proposal by adding a flow chart of our algorithm.
+We also give the performance evaluation using a mobile node network configuration as well as a fixed node network configuration.
 The rest of this paper consists of the following sections.
 Section II describes the related work on NDN and NDN based ad hoc routing.
-Section III proposes our new protocol, and Section IV shows the performance evaluation focusing on the routing control and Interest transfer overheads.
-Section V concludes this paper.
+Section III proposes our new protocol.
+Section IV shows the performance evaluation with the fixed node configuration focusing on the routing control and Interest transfer overheads, and Section V shows the performance evaluation with the mobile node configuration.
+In the end, Section VI concludes this paper.